esa/pagmo/doc/sphinx/documentation/problems.rst

    .. method:: _compare_fc_impl(self, f1, c1, f2, c2)

       This is a virtual function that can be re-implemented in the derived class (if c_dim>0) and must return a boolean value.
-      This function will perform sanity checks on the input arguments and will then call _compare_fc_impl() if the constraint dimensions is not null, _compare_fitness_impl() otherwise.
+      By default, the function will perform sanity checks on the input arguments and will then call _compare_constraints_impl() if the constraint dimensions is not null, _compare_fitness_impl() otherwise.

    .. automethod:: PyGMO.problem.base.reset_caches